korenmiklos/talks/2021-09-30-noits/README.md

 4. Clean up time interval and position description
 5. Create annual panel for June 21
 6. In progress: Infer ethnicity (other than Hungarian) from name

-## Sample
-- Exclude:
-    - employing less than 20 people
-    - financial sector
-    - domestic firms with expat CEO
-    - greenfield FDI
-    - firms with more than 15 CEOs
-- Left with 24,500 firms

 # Descriptives
 ## The number of CEOs increased sharply until 2010